shun-li-casia/robotics_sdk_tda4vm/ros1/drivers/mono_capture/README.md

 USB mono camera (Webcam) ROS node based on OpenCV VideoCapture API for publishing raw image and its camera_info.

 **NOTE**: This ROS node currently is tested only with Logitech C920 and C270 webcams in 'YUYV' (YUYV 4:2:2) mode.
 'MJPG' (Motion-JPEG) mode is not yet enabled and tested.
+To use the camera in 'MJPG' mode, it is recommended to use 'gscam'/'gscam2' ROS package instead.

 ## Usage

 1. Camera Calibration: A Python tool for camera calibration is provided: `scripts/camera_calibration.py`.
-This calibration tool takes a set of checkcerboard images captured with the target USB camera, and generates `camera_info.yaml`.
+This calibration tool takes a set of checkerboard images captured with the target USB camera, and generates `camera_info.yaml`.
 Example calibration images are provided.
 While setting up the Docker environment, the calibration images are downloaded under `$HOME/j7ros_home/data/calib_images`.
 Below is the usage of the camera calibration tool, and for examples, please see `scripts/calib_C920.sh`.
     ```
     usage: camera_calibration.py [-h] [-p PATH] [-e EXT] [-r PTS_ROWS] [-c PTS_COLUMNS] [-s SQUARE_SIZE] [-v VISUALIZE] [-f SCALING_FACTOR] [-o OUT_FNAME] [-n CAMERA_NAME]